jchilds0/jchilds0.github.io/_posts/2024-02-08-chroma-viz.md

 Then we store this data for later use, as well as decoding the png to extract the pixel data using libpng.
 In later render calls, if the image id matches the currently stored image id, we reuse this file instead of requesting the image again from Chroma Hub.

+After receiving the graphics request and any image assets, Chroma Engine calculates the absolute position of each geometry in the page using the parent tree and relative positions.
+Next the animations are calculated.
+Currently this is a simple black rectangle which is the same size as the background rectangle and is resized to create the animation effect.
+For smooth animations, we use a bezier curve to control the animation timing.
+Finally each geometry in the page is rendered to the screen using OpenGL.

 <img src="/assets/chroma-graphics/chroma-engine.png" alt="Chroma Engine">

 ### **Chroma Hub**